Wednesday, February 11, 2026

 It's all you have when they destroy your body, he tells me, tapping his temple.
 Sufis deny their bodies, victims of torture detach from theirs: both seek transcendence in their own way.

 I really enjoyed learning more about this Ethiopian era and the Hirari Islamic culture.
-But boy, if not for the impressive/engaging writing style, at times I felt sure I could have saved myself the wasted story time this book had taken from me.
+But boy, if not for the impressive/engaging writing style, at times I felt sure I could move on to another book.
 I pick it up, I set it down.
 I like it, I like it not.
-It was truly at times a love hate relationship.
+It was truly a love hate relationship at times.
 Even as far as two-thirds through it. whew!!!

 Overall, I'm glad I stuck with this book.
 A bit of a challenging read but fulfilling in its storytelling and history.
 Maybe a 3-3.5 rating out of 5.